minashoukrala/school_curriculum_mapping/README.md

 # CurriculumCrafter

-A simple, modern curriculum management system built with React, TypeScript, and SQLite.
+A simple, modern curriculum management system built with React, TypeScript, and PostgreSQL.
 This system allows educators to create, manage, and organize curriculum content with a dynamic navigation structure.

 ## Features